Army Field Support Battalion-Charleston Change of Command Ceremony

 |0

-This work, Army Field Support Battalion-Charleston Change of Command Ceremony [Image 14 of 14], by AB Nahaku Takahashi, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Field Support Battalion-Charleston Change of Command Ceremony, by AB Nahaku Takahashi, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.